Autism (Autism Spectrum Disorder)

 What are the symptoms of autism?

-- Avoids cuddling or making eye contact
+- Avoid physical touch or eye contact

-- Does not respond to their name
+- Not respond to their name

-- Does not pretend or play make-believe games
+- Not pretend or play make-believe games

 CAUSES & RISK FACTORS